ajgarlag/psr15-dispatcher/README.md

 Usage
 -----

-At first, your must have an app that implements [RequestHandlerInterface] or it is wrapped in a `RequestHandlerInterface` implementation, that you would like to dispatch decorated with several [PSR-15] middlewares.
+At first, you must have an app that implements [RequestHandlerInterface] or is wrapped in a `RequestHandlerInterface` implementation, that you would like to dispatch decorated with several [PSR-15] middlewares.

 ```php